Ehsan9644/Articles/README.md

 5. Submit a pull request.

 ## Credits
-- Author: Your Name
+- Author: M Ehsan ul Haq
-- Email: your.email@example.com
+- Email: ehsanulhaq9644@gamil.com

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.